fanzhanglab/pyCellPhenoX/README.md

 ## Tutorials
 Please see the [Command-line Reference] for details.
-Additonally, please see [Walkthroughs] on the documentation page.
+Additonally, please see [Vignettes] on the documentation page.

 ## API
 pyCellPhenoX has four major functions which are apart of the object: